 For seniors who need someone to care for them throughout the day, such as when a caregiver is at work, consider adult day care.
 This service is not covered by Medicare, but seniors with Medicaid can receive full coverage.
 Adult day care is a more affordable option compared to full-time care or housing for seniors.
-Costs range from $25 to $100 or more for a day of care.
+According to Genworth, costs range from $35 to $156 for a day of care depending on location.
 In addition, some adult day care centers also offer evening care that extends into the evening hours.
 Keep in mind adult day care does not provide a high level of care, such as for individuals without mobility.

 Seniors who suffer from dementia or Alzheimer's disease are dealing with degenerative brain loss.
 This results in a loss of memory and ability to think clearly.
 Seniors who are diagnosed with dementia or Alzheimer's need to live in a senior housing facility that offers specialized memory care.

 While these brain diseases cannot be cured, there are treatments that specialized facilities can provide to slow the progression.
 More importantly, seniors living in memory care housing are aided with basic tasks, such as remembering to take medication and cooking meals.
 Generally, memory care is available for seniors who are living in a nursing home or assisted living community.
-For this higher level of care, you can expect to pay an additional $750 to $1,500 a month on top of the basic housing costs.
+For this higher level of care, you can expect to pay additional monthly fees on top of basic housing costs.

 At the end stage of life, hospice care is commonly utilized by caregivers and seniors.
 You can opt for hospice care in a facility, such as a nursing home, or in the senior's home.
 The goal of hospice care is to provide the senior with dignity and support, whether emotional, physical or with pain management.